-Housekeeping is an area where members of staff are performing physical tasks continuously.
-They have great stamina, but are physically lifting, making beds, moving furniture.
+Housekeeping is an area where members of staff perform physical tasks continuously.
+They have great stamina.
+But are physically lifting, making beds, moving furniture.

-In 2016 30.8 million working days were lost in the UK alone due to musculoskeletal problems including back pain, neck, and upper limb problems according to a report from the Office of National Statistics (ONS).
-Mix lifting in with the fact that housekeeping staff are using cleaning products continually any number of which used incorrectly can be dangerous and hazardous, health and safety can feel like a giant headache.
+In 2016 30.8 million working days were lost in the UK alone due to musculoskeletal problems.
+These include back pain, neck, and upper limb problems according to a report from the Office of National Statistics (ONS).
+Mix lifting in with the fact that housekeeping staff use cleaning products continually.
+Any number of which used incorrectly can be dangerous and hazardous.
+So health and safety can feel like a giant headache.

-Training your staff to lift correctly and carry out tasks in the best possible manner will help prevent injury, repetitive strain and pain.
-Prevention is always better than a cure, if your staff are correctly trained then you will have less injuries, fewer absences from work and a happy healthy workforce.
+Training your staff to lift correctly and carry out tasks in the best possible manner is important.
+It will help prevent injury, repetitive strain and pain.
+Prevention is always better than a cure.
+So if your staff are correctly trained then you firstly will have fewer injuries.
+Secondly, you will have fewer absences from work.
+And finally, a happy healthy workforce.

-Evaluating all the tasks carried out by housekeepers you can minimise risks through simple things such as rearranging cupboards and storage.
+Evaluating all the tasks carried out by housekeepers you can minimise risks.
+Through simple things such as rearranging cupboards and storage.
 Reducing the distance things need to be carried or the height at which they are stored.
-Smart thinking may be all that is needed alongside staff who are trained and have an understanding of why they are doing that way, safe guarding themselves.
+Smart thinking may be all that is needed.
+Alongside staff who are trained.
+And who have an understanding of why they are doing that way, safeguarding themselves.

 Recruitment and Retention of Staff